- PROBA-1

 PROBA-1 Objectives

-PROBA-1 carries onboard several Earth observation and space environment scientific instruments.
-In view of the project's aim to demonstrate technology, several platform elements and systems have also been included as technology experiments.
+In the past, PROBA-1 had carried onboard several Earth observation and space environment scientific instruments.
+The project's aim was to have demonstrated technology, as several platform elements and systems had been included as technology experiments.

-Extensive use is made of automated functions onboard the spacecraft.
-Full onboard flight dynamics computation, in conjunction with automated ground segment functions such as pass automation and high-level user interfaces, satisfy the spacecraft autonomy requirements.
+Extensive use was made of automated functions onboard the spacecraft.
+Full onboard flight dynamics computation, in conjunction with past automated ground segment functions such as pass automation and high-level user interfaces, satisfied the spacecraft autonomy requirements.

-Automated functions onboard handle nominal spacecraft operations, plan and schedule activities, and manage payload resources.
-Onboard flight dynamics include orbital navigation as well as computation and control of instruments, camera pointing and scanning in order to meet user-defined targets (latitude, longitude and altitude).
+Automated functions onboard had handled nominal spacecraft operations, planned and scheduled activities, and managed payload resources.
+The onboard flight dynamics included orbital navigation as well as computation and control of instruments, camera pointing, and scanning in order to have met user-defined targets (latitude, longitude, and altitude).

 Science

-Until its discontinuation in December 2022, CHRIS was the prime instrument of the PROBA-1 mission and its applications covered atmospheric, land, agriculture and oceanic and coastal observations.
-The technology objective was to explore the capabilities of imaging spectrometers on agile small satellite platforms.
+From its inception until its discontinuation in December 2022, CHRIS served as the prime instrument of the PROBA-1 mission, covering applications that included atmospheric, land, agriculture, and both oceanic and coastal observations.
+The technological objective was to explore the capabilities that imaging spectrometers would have on agile small satellite platforms.

 The methodology used in the CHRIS-PROBA project was to sample top-of-atmosphere radiation in appropriate parts of the spectrum, and from different directions nearly simultaneously.
 Aerosol reflectance depends on the extinction coefficient.
 This in turn depends on the aerosol particle size distribution and on the wavelength of the light.

 The aerosol properties are retrieved by inversion of radiative transfer models.
-The enhanced spatial, directional and spectral sampling of the CHRIS-PROBA system promises further improvements.
+The enhanced spatial, directional and spectral sampling of the CHRIS-PROBA system promised further improvements.

-CHRIS provided information on land cover type and areal extent and on the directional properties of surface reflectance, and hence infers properties about surface structure, especially of vegetation canopies.
+CHRIS provided information on land cover type and areal extent and on the directional properties of surface reflectance, and hence infered properties about surface structure, especially of vegetation canopies.

 CHRIS measured carbon fluxes in relation to global climate change, forestry productivity and forest condition.